Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Proof of Theorem

-The next step is for $\Delta$ to verify a stored pairs of words.
-Of course, to enable us to construct a PCTL formula describing this procedure, this step is slightly different from the one presented in \cite{a1,a2}.
-The transition rules (the probabilities of them are uniformly distributed) are as follows
+The next step is for $\triangle$ to verify a stored pair of words.
+Of course, this step should be slightly different from the one presented in \cite{Bra07,BBFK14} for us to construct a suitable PCTL formula describing this procedure, and the transition rules (the probabilities of them are uniformly distributed) are given as follows:

-\begin{rmk} Once again, there is no other rules in `verifying-step' for $\delta$ beside those described by (\ref{eq2}).
-Compared to \cite{a2,a1}, we have added an another symbol $N$ into stack alphabet $\Gamma$, whose usage will be seen later on. \end{rmk}
+\begin{remark} We emphasize that, aside from the rules described in (\ref{eq2}), there are no other rules in the verifying-step for $\triangle$.
+In comparison to \cite{Bra07,BBFK14}, we have added another symbol $N$ to the stack alphabet $\Gamma$, which is for the purpose of using it for constructing a path formula starting with {\bf X}. \end{remark}

-When the stack symbol ``$C$" is on the top of the stack, $\Delta$ is going to check whether the previous guess is a solution to the modified PCP instance.
-It first replaces $C$ with $N$ on the top of stack, with probability $1$, and continue to push $F$ or $S$ into the stack, with probability $\frac{1}{2}$, depending on whether $\Delta$ wants to check $u$'s or $v$'s.
+When the stack symbol $C$ is at the top of the stack, the $\triangle$ will check to see if the previous guess is a solution to the modified PCP instance.
+It first replaces $C$ with $N$ at the top of the stack, with a probability $1$, and then continues to push $F$ or $S$ into the stack, with a probability $\frac{1}{2}$, depending on whether the $\triangle$ wants to check $u$'s or $v$'s.